Rival Downhole Tools

 What was EV’s role?

 EV established a close bond of mutual trust with Doc Gunther by introducing him to members of its team with deep knowledge of downhole tools who spoke his language.
 However, at that point the company lacked the operational experience to become a dominant player in its field.
 Using the EV network Neil Fletcher, one of the most respected young and ambitious leaders in the sector, was persuaded to join the company and took with him two of his lieutenants from his previous role running the North American operations for downhole tools in a large service company.
 He became CEO with Doc Gunther moving to Chief Technical Officer.
-EV invested $15m in the company and once again used its network to identify a new CFO and chairman.
+In addition, EV identified a new CFO and Chairman.
 The company rebranded with a name which clearly signposted its intentions in the downhole sector – Rival Downhole Tools.
 EV was also able to link Rival with senior personnel from a major US oilfield services provider and continued to support the company in developing new high margin downhole technologies.

 Rival Downhole Tools has, in a short time, transformed itself into a provider of innovative and highly reliable downhole drilling motors, proprietary friction reduction tools and engineering services.
 The real breakthrough came when Rival secured a five-year collaborative supply agreement for drilling motors for US Land from the major oilfield services provider.
 It has also enabled Rival to control its own supply chain and re-engineer and standardise tools to reduce costs.